BrandonTat/Notes/react/functional_components.md

 ### React Functional Components

-* Components that do not need to keep track of internal states.
+* Components that do not need to keep track of internal states, does not need any React lifecycle methods, and is a function entirely of its props.

 ```JavaScript
 import React from 'react';